Ghana Medical Trip

 Note: Prices are guaranteed only with full payment, as taxes and fuel surcharges can be added by airlines until full payment is received.

 - Set up a fundraising page on JustGiving and submit your payments by donating to your campaign.
-Every time you donate, you will receive a tax receipt.
+Every time you donate, you will receive an electronic tax receipt by email.

 - Contact us by phone to make other arrangements 1-888-702-9805 or 905-389-1118.

-International Needs Canada will help you set up a fundraising page on JustGiving so you can encourage your friends and family to support your trip!
-They will receive separate tax receipts for any amount they donate to the cost of your trip.
+Set up a fundraising page on JustGiving so you can encourage your friends and family to support your trip!
+They will receive separate tax receipts for any amount above $20 they donate through your page.

 Please visit your health care provider or travel clinic well in advance of your departure date to receive the required vaccinations and medications for the country(ies) you’ll be visiting.
 Visit the government website for recommended and required immunizations by country.